Jack12816/avm-motion-trigger/README.md

 Raspberry Pi.
 For further details consider the [Platform and Wiring][] wiki page.

+The project targets the [AVM Smart Home Solutions][].
+The productive setup uses a [AVM FRITZ!Powerline 546E][] power adapter as actor and a [AVM FRITZ!Box Fon WLAN 7360 SL][] as router.
+It should also be possible to use the power adapter standalone.

 ## Requirements

 The project needs the following libraries to build: